jamesETF/ethicalfrenchienew/content/blog/increase-french-bulldog-lifespan.md

 ![Image of an adorable pied french bulldog walking on a leash](/images/French-bulldog-walking.jpg "french-bulldog-walking")

 Don't wait until it's too late.
-Find a trustworthy and honest vet, that has your Frenchies best interest at heart.
+Find a trustworthy and honest vet that has your Frenchies best interest at heart.
 Do a yearly blood work panel to detect any abnormalities, especially in older dogs.

 Keep your pooch up to date on shots, but don't over-vaccinate.
 Some vaccines like Lyme and Lepto, have been proven to cause allergic reactions and long-term issues with the bulldog breed, and should in my opinion be avoided, unless strictly advised by your vet due to your highly-risky geographical location.